 Ty, a young man, has other ideas for her.
 His childhood experience of living in outback Australia has forever changed the way he sees things.
 But he too has been living in the city; Gemma’s city.
 Unlike Gemma, however, he has had enough.
 In outback Australia he sees an opportunity for a new kind of life; a life more connected to the earth.

-But Ty is not a stereotypical kidnapper and, over time, Gemma comes to see Ty in a new light, a light in which he is something more sensitive.
+Over time, Gemma comes to see Ty in a new light, a light in which he is something more sensitive.
 The mysteries of Ty, and the mystery of her new life, start to take hold.
 She begins to feel something for her kidnapper when he wakes screaming in the night.
 Over the time spent with her captor, Gemma’s appreciation of him develops …but is this real love, or Stockholm Syndrome?